Compassion for Anxiety

 Then bring warmth and compassion through a reassuring tone and words.
 Maybe something like:

 This anxiety is uncomfortable and I am okay.

 I don't have to try to get away from this.
 I am safe.

 With your compassionate witness, you can check out what thoughts might be escalating the anxiety.
 (Warning: without the first two steps above and just working with thoughts you can create more suffering by trying to talk yourself out of your feelings).
 So with lots of gentleness you can ask yourself:

 Is there anything important coming up for me that I might be anxious about?

 If so, what am I telling myself about that?

-If I am having jackal* thoughts can I give those jackals empathy?
+If I am having self-critical thoughts, can I give those self-critical thoughts empathy?

-If you are someone who feels anxious, more often than not, you could do these three practices once a day.
+For the next week, do these three practices once a day.
 Take time sit quietly and journal or just sit in stillness noticing your experience and build a compassionate relationship with whatever is present using the three steps suggested above.